uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 And those practices are so important.[^47]

 As Elder Crowshoe explained further, reconciliation requires talking, but our conversations must be broader than Canada’s conventional approaches.
-Reconciliation between<!--x-->
-Aboriginal and non-Aboriginal Canadians, from an Aboriginal perspective, also requires reconciliation with the natural world.
+Reconciliation between <!-- page 024 -->Aboriginal and non-Aboriginal Canadians, from an Aboriginal perspective, also requires reconciliation with the natural world.
 If human beings resolve problems between themselves but continue to destroy the natural world, then reconciliation remains incomplete.
 This is a perspective that we as Commissioners have repeatedly heard: that reconciliation will never occur unless we are also reconciled with the earth.
 Mi’kmaq and other Indigenous laws stress that humans must journey through life in conversation and negotiation with all creation.